cedaro/skip-link-focus/README.md

 require( 'skip-link-focus' ).init();
 ```

+`init()` takes an optional argument to specify a DOM selector where skip links are to be found.
+This is used to handle an edge case where, if a hash is present in the URL on initial load (or refresh), clicking the skip link wouldn't actually fire a hashchange event, making the skip link unusable.
+Usage example: `init('.generic-skip-link-class')`.
+Defaults to `.skip-link`.

 ## Background

 Makes "skip to content" links work correctly in IE9, Chrome, and Opera to improve accessibility.